base4nfdi/pid4nfdi/content/blog/linked-data/index.md

 That means the same metadata can be:

 * easy for developers to inspect as JSON
-* more precise for linked-data-aware tools
+* more precise for linked data-aware tools
 * easier to convert into RDF-based forms such as Turtle or RDF/XML

 For teams already working with JSON, this is helpful because it provides a path toward richer semantics without requiring a completely different way of working.